Direct high frequency is a facial treatment available at any esthetician’s office and is considered a timeless rejuvenating treatment for the skin.

 A high-frequency machine is primarily used to infuse oxygen into the skin and rejuvenate it.

-These machines work with high-frequency electrodes made out of very thin glass and that come in several different shapes and sizes to cover areas of the face, body, and scalp.
+These machines work with high-frequency electrodes made out of very thin glass and come in several different shapes and sizes to cover areas of the face, body, and scalp.

 The electrodes are removable and are kept separately from the body which is the main unit of the machine due to safety and hygienic purposes.